Hunter Park median real estate price is $108,058, which is less expensive than 91.4% of Texas neighborhoods and 93.9% of all U.S. neighborhoods.

 Single parenting is hard.
 But you don't have to tell the Hunter Park neighborhood about it; they already know.
 20.6% of this neighborhood's households are run by single mothers, which is a higher concentration than NeighborhoodScout found in 97.3% of American neighborhoods.
 Further NeighborhoodScout research showed strong statistical correlations among high rates of children living in single parent households, and neighborhood crime, particularly violent crime, neighborhood poverty, and, importantly, the percentage of low weight births and rates of infant mortality.

-In addition, one of the unique characteristics of the Hunter Park neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 97.2% of the neighborhoods in America.
+In addition, the Hunter Park neighborhood stands out for having an average per capita income lower than 97.2% of the neighborhoods in the United States.
 Also of note, 58.0% of the children in this area live in poverty; an extraordinarily high percentage compared to other neighborhoods in the nation.
 In a nation where approximately one in four children grows up in poverty, this neighborhood stands out for the depth of the problem manifested here.

 Did you know that the Hunter Park neighborhood has more Mexican ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 86.3% of this neighborhood's residents have Mexican ancestry.